 - Date of preliminary examination.

 On the day of the thesis defense, the candidate will need at least two copies of their signature page printed on archival-quality paper.
-Immediately following a successful thesis defense, the candidate must obtain the signatures of the Thesis Committee members to complete the Thesis Defense Form and signature page.
+Immediately following a successful thesis defense, the candidate must obtain the signatures of the Thesis Committee members to complete the Thesis Defense Form (or Virtual Form) and signature page.

 After the thesis defense, the final doctoral dissertation and all associated forms and documents related to the completion of a PhD must be submitted to the Graduate School by the first business day of May in order to graduate in the current academic year.
 Please consult the Dissertation Guidelines from the Graduate School for forms, documents, and additional information regarding the thesis defense process.